MateuszSz93/FirstTask/README.md

 Remember, that if you are using terminal, you have to write this code to get unicode characters:
 > chcp 65001

-###Create actor or movie:
+###Create actor/movie:
 To create actor you have to use this adress:

 > http://localhost:8080/newActor

-Informations about actor you have to pass by using JSON code.
+Informations about actor have to be passed by using JSON code.
 Your JSON code should look like this:

 	{
       "id": ...,